 Read about the many reusable cloth lunch baggie options here.

-Choose glass/stainless steel food storage containers, and reuse what you have.
+- Choose glass or stainless steel food storage containers and reuse what you already have.

 Another option for the refrigerator or freezer are the flat-topped airtight stainless steel containers from Life Without Plastic.
 Their flat top makes them easy to stack and the fact that they are airtight means food can be stored longer.
 Read about my favorite container here.